[Last updated June 26, 2022. Added “Carolina.”]

 8 out of 10:

-96. The Moment I Knew (Red): This one is better than I remembered, powered by a musically and lyrically solid chorus.
+97. The Moment I Knew (Red): This one is better than I remembered, powered by a musically and lyrically solid chorus, and with the existence of the 10-minute “All Too Well” (which tells the same story, it seems), it feels even more vital to the overall theme of the album.

-82. Picture to Burn (Taylor Swift): This song has great energy and the banjo injects a good dose of fun.
+83. Picture to Burn (Taylor Swift): This classic debut album song has great energy and the banjo injects a good dose of fun.

 81. Gold Rush (Evermore): One of the few Antonoff-powered tracks on the album, the music provides a jolt of energy even if the lyrics are mushy (but I do really like the line, “My mind turns your life into folklore…”).